jackrifkin/scraibble/README.md

    a. pip install numpy gym matplotlib scipy

-   b. pip install gym

-   c. pip install matplotlib

-   d. pip install scipy

-   e. pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117
+   b. pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117

    Replace the above index URL with whichever version of Pytorch corresponds to your drivers, you can check at [this website](https://pytorch.org/get-started/locally/)